Non-governmental organization: Economic theory

 The question whether a public project should be owned by an NGO or by the government has been studied in economics using the tools of the incomplete contracting theory.
 According to this theory, not every detail of a relationship between decision makers can be contractually specified.
-Hence, in the future the parties will bargain with each other to adapt their relationship to changing circumstances.
+Hence, in the future, the parties will bargain with each other to adapt their relationship to changing circumstances.
 Ownership matters because it determines the parties' willingness to make non-contractible investments.
-In the context of private firms, Hart (1995) has shown that the party with the more important investment task should be owner.
-Yet, Besley and Ghatak (2001) have argued that in the context of public projects the investment technology does not matter.
+In the context of private firms, Oliver Hart has shown that the party with the more important investment task should be owner.
+Yet, Besley and Ghatak have argued that in the context of public projects the investment technology does not matter.

 Specifically, even when the government is the key investor, ownership by an NGO is optimal if and only if the NGO has a larger valuation of the project than the government.
 However, the general validity of this argument has been questioned by follow-up research.
-In particular, ownership by the party with the larger valuation need not be optimal when the public good is partially excludable (Francesconi and Muthoo, 2011), when both NGO and government may be indispensable (Halonen-Akatwijuka, 2012), or when the NGO and the government have different bargaining powers (Schmitz, 2013).
-Moreover, the investment technology can matter for the optimal ownership structure when there are bargaining frictions (Schmitz, 2015), when the parties interact repeatedly (Halonen-Akatwijuka and Pafilis, 2020), or when the parties are asymmetrically informed (Schmitz, 2021).
+In particular, ownership by the party with the larger valuation need not be optimal when the public good is partially excludable, when both NGO and government may be indispensable, or when the NGO and the government have different bargaining powers.
+Moreover, the investment technology can matter for the optimal ownership structure when there are bargaining frictions, when the parties interact repeatedly or when the parties are asymmetrically informed.

 Influence on world affairs

 Service-delivery NGOs provide public goods and services which governments of developing countries are unable to provide due to a lack of resources.
 They may be contractors or collaborate with government agencies to reduce the cost of public goods.
 Capacity-building NGOs affect "culture, structure, projects and daily operations".

 Advocacy and public-education NGOs aim to modify behavior and ideas through communication, crafting messages to promote social, political, or environmental changes (and as news organisations have cut foreign bureaux, many NGOs have begun to expand into news reporting).
 Movement NGOs mobilize the public and coordinate large-scale collective activities to advance an activist agenda.

-Since the end of the Cold War, more NGOs in developed countries have pursued international outreach; involved in local and national social resistance, they have influenced domestic policy change in the developing world.
+Since the end of the Cold War, more NGOs in developed countries have pursued international outreach.
+By being involved in local and national social resistance, they have influenced domestic policy change in the developing world.
 Specialized NGOs have forged partnerships, built networks, and found policy niches.